Fawn M. Brodie: Other work

 In 1960 the Brodies spent a year in France, during which Fawn spent considerable energy researching and writing From Crossbow to H-Bomb, a co-authored paperback intended as a college text.
-It treated the influence of science on military technology.
+It discussed the influence of science on military technology.
 Bernard Brodie had signed the contract with Random House, but his wife did most of the research and writing.

 The Devil Drives: A Life of Sir Richard Burton

 When the family returned to California, Alfred Knopf asked Brodie to edit and write a new introduction for Sir Richard Francis Burton's memoir, The City of the Saints and Across the Rocky Mountains to California (1862).
 Almost immediately she "was lost" to Burton, a man whom she described as "fascinating beyond belief".
 She soon planned a full biography.
 Like Brodie, Burton was an agnostic who was fascinated by religion and all things sexual.
 Brodie consulted with the psychoanalyst community and used her own free association to explore Burton's subconscious.
 For instance, she noted that immediately before and after Burton wrote about his mother, he talked "about cheating, decapitation, mutilations, smashings—all the stories and metaphors are violent, negative, and hostile".